Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Proof of Theorem

+Note that we exclude the initial thread $t_1$ and the final thread $t_m$, as they may end in the interior of faces and thus do not cut any corner.

 \begin{proof} We prove the lemma by contradiction.
 Assume that there exist $m_0$ consecutive threads $t_{i+1}, \ldots, t_{i+m_0}$ which contain no corner-switch pairs.
 Equivalently, $t_{i+1}, \ldots, t_{i+m_0}$ cut corners on the same side of $\gamma$.
 In particular, these corners are at the same singularity in $X$, denoted by $x$.
-Hence $\gamma$ passes through at least $m_0$ triangles around the singularity $x$.

 Let $k$ be the curvature of $x$.
-Notice that the number of faces around $x$ that a trajectory can pass through is bounded above by
+Since the holonomy of a loop around $x$ is a rotation by angle $2\pi(1-k)$, the number of faces that a trajectory can pass through around $x$ is bounded above by

 where $4g + 2n - 4$ is the total number of faces of $T$, and $3(4g + 2n - 4)$ is the total number of corners of $T$.

 However, since